AfonsoCalinas/YoutubeToMp4/README.md

 https://www.youtube.com/watch?v=xvFZjo5PgG0&ab_channel=Duran
 ```

-After this FFMPEG will fuse both the audio and video streams and the result is your desired video!
+After this FFMPEG will fuse both the audio and video files that have popped-up in your desired save path (I highly suggest you don't delete them until your video is done).

 # Special Thanks 💖